henryhamon/iris-disguise/README.md

 ### Shuffling

 Shuffling will rearrange all values in a given property.
-Is not a masking strategy because it works "verticaly".
+Is not a masking strategy because it works "vertically".
-This strategy is useful for relatinship because referential integrity will be kept.
+This strategy is useful for relationships because referential integrity will be kept.
 Until this version, this method only works on **one-to-many relationships**.

 ```